IEEE-NITK/blog/_posts/2021-01-07-an-intuition-on-how-RNN-and-LSTM-works.md

 ### Conclusion
 Thus we intuitively understand the architecture of LSTMs and RNNs and then connect it with the actual mathematical equations that go behind these models.
-We also get an intuitive understanding of why LSTM has a better architecture, and how it helps them in performing better than RNN, and solve the problems like vanishing gradients in RNN to an extent.
+We also get an intuitive understanding of why LSTM has a better architecture, and how it helps them in performing better than RNN, and solve the problems like long-term dependencies in RNN to an extent.

 ### References